ontio/ontology-smartcontract/smart-contract-tutorial/Smart_Contract_Invocation.md

 })
 ````

 We can query the execution result of the transaction through the restful interface of the TS SDK, or query it through web tools such as postman.
-The query url is as follows:
+The query URL is as follows:

 ````
 http://{{NODE_URL}}/api/v1/smartcode/event/txhash/03295a1b38573f3a40cf75ae2bdda7e7fb5536f067ff5e47de44aeaf5447259b